 The Company sold substantially all of the assets and liabilities of our Distribution segment's Canadian operations on December 31, 2012.
-The sale resulted in a net gain on disposal of discontinued operations of \$0.3 million, \$0.4 million and \$1.3 million for the years ended December 31, 2014, 2013 and 2012, respectively.
+The sale resulted in a net gain on disposal of discontinued operations of \$0.3 million and \$0.4 million for the years ended December 31, 2014 and 2013, respectively.

+There were no earnings or losses from these discontinued operations during 2015.
 More information on these transactions can be found in Note 2, Discontinued Operations, in the Notes to Consolidated Financial Statements included in this Form 10-K.